SaifAqqad/AspireRunner/src/AspireRunner.AspNetCore/README.md

 ## AspireRunner.AspNetCore

-A library for running the Aspire Dashboard alongside ASP.NET Core apps (as a background service).
+A library for running the Aspire Dashboard alongside ASP.NET Core apps.

 The dashboard can display OpenTelemetry data (traces, metrics, and logs) from any application, although this is intended to be used for local development only.